-Each instance of the MBS User Service Description metadata unit shall include at least one MBS Distribution Service Description metadata unit describing the set of MBS Distribution Sessions currently associated with the MBS User Service Session.
+Each User Service Description object shall include at least one Distribution Service Description object describing the set of MBS Distribution Sessions currently associated with the MBS User Service Session.

-- The MBS Distribution Session Description metadata unit shall refer to one Session Description document.
+- The Distribution Session Description object shall refer to one Session Description document.

-- Each MBS Distribution Session Description metadata unit may contain a reference to an Object Repair Parameters document.
+- Each Distribution Session Description object may include an Object Repair Parameters object.

-Each instance of the MBS User Service Description metadata unit may include zero or more MBS Application Service Description metadata units, each one referencing an Application Service Entry Point document (e.g. a DASH MPD, HLS Master Playlist or HTML document) which describes the root of the Application Service associated with this MBS User Service.
-When multiple Application Service Entry Point documents are referenced, an MBS Client shall select only one on the basis of a distinct MIME content type indicated in the Application Service Description.
+- Each Distribution Session Description object may include zero or more alternative Application Service Description object, optionally referencing an Application Service Entry Point document (e.g. a DASH MPD, HLS Master Playlist or HTML document) which describes the root of the Application Service associated with this MBS Distribution Session.
+When multiple Application Service Entry Point documents are referenced by the same Distribution Session Description (not permitted in this release), an MBS Client shall select only one on the basis of a distinct MIME content type indicated in the Application Service Description object.

-Each instance of the MBS User Service Description metadata unit may include an MBS Schedule Description metadata unit.
-If included, the MBS Schedule Description shall refer to a Schedule Description document, and the UE can expect to receive MBS User Service data during the time periods described in the Schedule Description document.
+Each User Service Description object may include Service Schedule Description objects.
+If included, the UE can expect to receive MBS User Service data during the time periods described in the Service Schedule Description object.

-In the case of the Object Distribution Method, the Schedule Description document may include an object transmission schedule for objects associated with the MBS User Service Session.
-The UE may select which objects to receive based on the object transmission schedule information published in the Schedule Description document.

-5.2 Semantics
+5.1A Encoding

+The User Service Descriptions document shall be a JSON instance document formatted according to the schema specified in clause A.2 with the following constraints:

+- The MIME type of the User Service Description document is specified in clause D.2.

+- The encoding of the User Service Description document shall be UTF-8 as defined in IETF RFC 3629 [26].

+- The extension of the schemas specified in clause A.2, in particular the addition of information elements, is reserved to 3GPP.

+- Additional rules for schema extension are for future study.

+5.2 Syntax and associated semantics

 5.2.1 General

-The following description in this clause presumes XML encoding of the metadata units comprising the MBS User Service Announcement.
+The following description in this clause presumes a JSON encoding of the information comprising the MBS User Service Announcement as specified in clause 5.1A.

+The data types in table 5.2.1-1 from other 3GPP specifications are reused in the remainder of the present document.

-5.2.2 MBS User Service Bundle Description metadata unit
+Table 5.2.1-1: Externally defined data types used by User Service Description schema

-The root element of the MBS User Service Bundle Description metadata unit is bundleDescription.
-This element is of type bundleDescriptionType.
-The bundleDescription element contains one or several userServiceDescription child elements.

-5.2.3 MBS